-- 1. This call for applications is ONLY open to locally registered for-profit companies and non-profit organizations who have a local presence in Nairobi and/or Kajiado.
-Applications are encouraged from local organizations that have previously worked with USAID. - 2.
-The Applicant should have worked/is currently working on the intervention or a related area. - 3.
-The applicant should demonstrate innovative GBV interventions approaches. - 4.
-Applicants must have a DUNS number and be registered in the System for Award Management (SAM) as a pre-requisite to receive USAID funds.

-Applicants fully meeting the Eligibility Criteria will undergo a responsibility determination prior to award to ensure that they have the technical and organizational capacity to manage a USAID-funded award.
+- 1. This call for applications is only open to locally registered for-profit companies and nonprofit organizations who have a local presence in Kajiado County.
+We encourage applications from local organizations that have previously worked with USAID. - 2.
+Already been working on the intervention or a related area. - 3.
+Demonstrate innovative GBV interventions approaches. - 4.
+Eligible to receive USAID funds: All apparently successful applicants will undergo a responsibility determination prior to award to ensure that they have the technical and organizational capacity to manage a USAID-funded award.
+Apparently Successful Applicants must have a DUNS number and registered in the System for Award Management (SAM).